tytydraco/yessleep/out/Christmas_Nightmare_House.md

 A column of elves filed into the room from a hidden door.
 Wicked smiles plastered across their faces, they went about the room checking the phone booths, performing repairs, and washing out blood by connecting a hose to a nozzle on the outside of the phone booth that caused the water to spray right into the person’s face at high volume, rinsing away the blood by sheer volume of water that drained out the bottom to God-knows-where.

 Booming laughter announced the arrival of Santa Claus, as he approached us from behind the phone booths.
-“Carol Jenkins,” he announced.
+“Carol,” he announced.
 “Time to see if you’ve been naughty or nice!”

 He raised the hand with the scroll, but before he let it unfurl, I called out.